univention/guardian/README.md

 ## Current limitations

-- **No transport authentication.** Cerbos is bound to localhost only, but any caller on the server can reach it ([guardian#288](https://git.knut.univention.de/univention/dev/projects/authorization-engine/guardian/-/issues/288)).
+- **No transport authentication.** The `guardian` network is the trust boundary: any caller on the server, or in a container on that network, can reach Cerbos and ask it anything.
+It is not reachable from the LAN ([guardian#288](https://git.knut.univention.de/univention/dev/projects/authorization-engine/guardian/-/issues/288)).
 - **No server-role check** in the deb.
 Install it only on Primary or Backup Directory Nodes (the App Center component enforces this; installing the `.deb`